Clubs & Activities

 Students participate in, lead, and even create school clubs based on their unique interests and talents.
 Our ever-changing list of dozens of clubs and activities across campus offers students abundant opportunities to explore their passions and discover new ones, and to connect and have fun with peers and faculty who share similar interests.

 FTF’s Art club is a place for practicing artists to hone their skills, develop their techniques and portfolios, collaborate with other artists like themselves, create bonds with the community through the arts, and learn how to work together through group projects that will beautify the school and community.
+Meeting dates will be updated throughout the school year.

 Contact